mccornet/pl-900/05 - ModelDrivenApp.md

 ### Business Logic

-***When incorporating business logic in your app, there are two primary options*** available.
-You can set **Business Rules** on your Microsoft Dataverse tables or you can build **Business Process Flows**.
+***When incorporating business logic in your app, there are two primary options:  Business Rules  or Business Process Flows.***

-**Business Rules,** you will ***define behaviors at the data layer***.
+**Business Rules,** - ***define behaviors at the data layer***.
 This is great for setting conditions for when a field is required, setting a default value, or even showing or hiding a field based on criteria.
 An example could be a table for tracking expenses.
 You could have a column for type of travel and then build a business rule that dictates that if a user chooses automobile then the mileage field is required, else it is optional.
 This gives you the power to make sure you maintain data consistency in all scenarios.

-**Business process flows** are used to ***guide users through using your app***.
+**Business process flows** -  ***guide users through using your app***.
 These workflows can provide visuals on next steps based on the status of the data and facilitate other actions that you want to occur as the user uses the app.
 Business Process Flows let you bring automation to your app and make it more of a guided experience than just a place to enter data.

 ### Dashboards

-***A common output*** ***to visualize the data; use dashboards with custom filters and visual graphics to tie data together*** right in your app.
+***A common output to visualize the data; use dashboards with custom filters and visual graphics to tie data together*** right in your app.
 When creating your dashboards, make sure they are simple for your users to consume without overwhelming them with all the data.
 Provide high-level snapshots of your data and allow them to use filters to dive deeper into the data if needed.

 ### Additional third-party solutions and app accelerators